BoulosAziz/ASU-Social/README.md

-# Social-Media
-Text based social media platform that allows creating users and logging in, as well as following other users and liking and commenting on other posts.

 # ASU-Social

 Welcome to ASU Social!
 This is a Java-based application that allows users to make text posts, like posts, comment on posts, add and remove friends, and update their profiles.